 The Issuer is subject to liquidity requirements in its capacity as a commercial bank supervised by the Icelandic FSA, including a statutory requirement to maintain sufficient liquidity to enable it to discharge its obligations as they fall due.
-The Issuer is also subject to the Central Bank's Rules No. 1520/2022 on Liquidity Ratios.
-Regulation (EU) 2015/61, as amended by Regulations (EU) 2018/1620 and 2022/786, was incorporated by reference into Icelandic law, cf. Article 4 of Rules No. 1520/2022.
+The Issuer is also subject to the Central Bank's Rules no. 266/2017, on Liquidity Ratios.
 The Icelandic FSA has issued guidelines on liquidity, which are not binding on the Issuer.
 However, any serious or systematic deviations from such guidelines may lead to the Icelandic FSA determining that the Issuer's business does not fulfil the statutory soundness requirement for commercial banks and result in the Icelandic FSA imposing sanctions against the Issuer.
 If this were to occur, there may not be sufficient assets in the resulting estate to pay such claims after the claims of depositors have been paid.